Making an Appeal

 The right to appeal to the Tribunal arises following the determination of market value on a derelict site by a local authority under the Derelict Sites Act 1990 and the owner of the derelict site may appeal to the Tribunal against the determination of market value within 28 days from the date on which he/she receives the Notice of Determination of Market Value from the Local Authority.

-To make an appeal, simply download the Notice of Appeal form.
-You should complete this form and submit it to the Valuation Tribunal within the statutory time limit (28 days) or alternatively, you may use the blank Notice of Appeal form issued by the Local Authority with the Notice of Determination of Market Value.
+To make an appeal, simply complete and submit the Derelict Site Online Appeal form.
+Please ensure this is submitted it to the Valuation Tribunal within the statutory time limit (28 days) along with the appropriate fee.

 Remember to read the Guidelines for Completion of Notice of Appeal before completing the form.

 Alternatively you can download a copy of the Derelict Site Notice of Appeal form.

 PLEASE NOTE: The National Payments Plan (‘NPP’), administered by the Central Bank on behalf of the Government seeks to reduce the cost of Ireland’s payment system.
 Under the NPP, it is anticipated that significant savings can be realised by eliminating the use of cheque payments.

 In this context public sector bodies in Ireland no longer accept cheques from business users, nor are in a position to write cheques to business users – such payments will be made by Electronic Funds Transfer (EFT) or equivalent.